iotaledger/industry-marketplace/ServiceApp/server/README.md

 #### GET /user

 * Generates public/private key pair if not in DB
-* creates public MAM channel with DID as root.
+* creates public MAM channel with DID as root
 * publishes public key as messages to public MAM channel
 * saves private key under DID in DB